 Know if you live in a community property state.
 Let’s say you don’t name your spouse as your beneficiary.
 We won’t judge.
 But if you live in a community property state, both spouses have an equal stake in earnings and property during the marriage – including life insurance.
 That means your beneficiary may not get the full death benefit if your spouse is entitled to half of it.

 Name contingent beneficiaries.
-You should always keep your policy up to date, but naming contingent beneficiaries gives you some room to be flexible.
-What does "contingent beneficiary" mean?
-It's a secondary beneficiary; if something unexpected happens that results in the untimely demise of yourself and a primary beneficiary, you’ll have a backup plan in place.
+You should always keep your policy up to date, but naming a life insurance contingent beneficiaries gives you some room to be flexible.
+What does contingent beneficiary mean?
+It's a secondary beneficiary; The difference between a primary and contingent beneficiary is that the contingent beneficiary only comes into play in the even of the demise of yourself and a primary beneficiary.
+If something unexpected happens, you’ll have a backup plan in place.